openshift/enhancements/enhancements/migration/cam-non-admin-design.md

       prevents another user Alice from simply being able to guess Bob’s secretRef.
    1. https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/
+   1. **Note:** This check is not sufficient to determine user escalation because this only tells the controller that a cluster administrator has granted Bob the ability to perform migrations.
+This grants Bob the ability to create Velero resources on the cluster.
+If Bob had full access to the Velero API, Bob could backup/restore resources he does not have access to.
+This is why the additional identity token needs to be used to prevent Bob from creating a migration plan with namespaces he does not have access to.
 1. The cluster-administrator then creates a MigCluster resource in `openshift-migration` which includes the usual spec fields:
    1. Mig SA Secret Ref